gitgabz/waybar-custom-plugin/README.md

 }
 ```

-### Refresh continuously by Newline json and repeat output at will.
+### Refresh continuously by new json lines and repeat output at will.
 ```
 "custom/lunch": {
 	"format": "{}",